Nibble and Dine

 Usually adding cold milk and eggs to anything with butter will cause the batter to curdle, but since oil is used in this recipe instead, I was still able to get a smooth batter that rose well, even with cold milk and eggs.

-How do I make sure the cinnamon muffins are moist?
+How do I make sure the cinnamon muffins are moist and fluffy?

 Also, do not overmix the muffin batter.
 Overmixing the batter can make the muffins tough.
 Stop mixing once the flour is all moistened, even if there are a few lumps left.